splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

       :width: 50%
       :alt: Weeknights shift in web service primary schedule.

-Using the schedule preview, Skyler notices that the way the responders are ordered in the shifts, there are responders who have a weeknights shift that immediately follows their business-hours shift.
+Using the schedule preview, Skyler notices that the way the responders are ordered in the shifts, some responders have a weeknights shift that immediately follows their business-hours shift.

 .. image:: /_images/incident-intelligence/use-cases/Back-To-Back-Shifts.png
       :width: 99%